-5.60.
+5.63.
 When considering potential exposures, mean absorbed doses to the organ or tissue, weighted by an appropriate relative biological effectiveness (RBE) for the biological end point of concern (for doses in the range for deterministic effects) and the effective dose (resulting from the sum of the committed effective dose from internal exposure pathways and the effective dose from external exposure, for doses in the range of stochastic effects) should be calculated.
 Equivalent dose to certain organs (e.g. thyroids) can also be used for consideration of potential exposures.

-5.61.
-If the probabilities determined in the specification of the source term and in the meteorological distribution are analysed, the dose can be converted into an indication of the risk of health effects by means of risk coefficients provided, for example, by ICRP [50] (see Annex II for more details).
+5.64.
+If the probabilities determined in the specification of the source term and due to the effect of the environmental distribution are analysed, these probabilities combined with the resulting dose can be converted into an indication of the risk of health effects, by means of risk coefficients provided, for example, by the ICRP [50].
 The use of an indication of risk should be applied on the basis of national practices and regulations.
+It is important to note that, such indications of risk should be used only in the framework of a prospective assessment as described in this Safety Guide and not for attributing individual risk (See Annex II for more discussions on risk estimation and Annex III for examples).